NEW: Suspect Darren Vann was convicted of aggravated sexual assault in 2009

 Hardy and three other women have been identified.
 Doughty and the Lake County Coroner’s Office identified two of the women as Teaira Batey, 28, and Christine Williams, 36.
 Earlier Monday, Chelsea Whittington, a spokeswoman for Gary Mayor Karen Freeman-Wilson, identified the other two as Hardy and Anith Jones, 35, of Merrillville, who had been missing since October 8.

 The coroner’s office said Williams was strangled to death, as was Hardy.

 Only Jones had been reported missing, Doughty said.
 He declined to say how the other five women were killed.

 Vann cooperated, gave police descriptions and accompanied officers to certain locations, the chief said.

-Asked why Vann chose to cooperate, Doughty said he wanted to cut a deal with prosecutors but didn't provide further details.
+Asked why he chose to cooperate, Doughty said he didn’t know.

 “It was just something he wanted to do.
 That’s all I can say,” he said.